NessJade96/20-React-Portfolio/README.md

 7. Finished the responsive CSS styling and HTML content.
 Next I will move onto turning this into React.

 8. Today I got the gitLab criteria so I was able to create react app and ensure I had all the correct versions in my package.json.
 Set up React components and pages, and rendered the plain html to the page in React.

+9. SGot the css displaying by changing react app version to 5.0.1 from 4.0.1 in the package.json.
+Set up React pages to conditionally render depending on what nav bar link is selected and imported tailwind styling.

 Thank you, Vanessa Bloom <(^.^)>